shv833/django-practical-tech-task/README.md

 * To run migrations, run `make mmigrate`
 * To run tests, run `make run-tests`
 * To run project, run `make run`
+* Install this and add bin folder to global path so you can generate pdf. `https://wkhtmltopdf.org/downloads.html`

 # Requirements:
 Follow PEP 8 and other style guidelines, use clear and concise commit messages and docstrings